KieranStewart/team-project-2235-swen-261-2-therightangle/docs/DesignDoc.md

 > Analysis Tool (SonarQube) and provide your analysis and recommendations.
 > Include any relevant screenshot(s) with each area._

-> _**[Sprint 4]** Discuss **future** refactoring and other design improvements your team would explore if the team had additional time._
+If we given more time to work on our application we think there are many changes that could made to the user interface regarding style and functionality when it comes to the look of the cupboard.
+At a certain point because of the way we presented our needs after adding a certain amount of needs they run off the page.
+If we had more time we could possibly create icons instead of tabs side to side, and resize the cupboard when too much space has been taken up.
+As for the matter of refactoring, we most likley would alter the current state of our UI applcation, because although it works seamlessly, a majority of it lies within a single class's (need-details) html.
+We should most likley choose home-view as the class to designate this responsibility to instead

 ## Testing
 > _This section will provide information about the testing performed
 > and the results of the testing._

 ### Acceptance Testing
-> _**[Sprint 4]** Report on the number of user stories that have passed all their
-> acceptance criteria tests, the number that have some acceptance
-> criteria tests failing, and the number of user stories that
-> have not had any testing yet.
-Highlight the issues found during
-> acceptance testing and if there are any concerns._

-All completed stories pass their acceptance testing, but some UI stories have other issues.
+All completed stories pass their acceptance testing accept for checking out in the case of a need with a volunteer, but some UI stories have other issues.
 A recent release has fixed outstanding log in issues, but a remaining quirk is that when logging in with a username that does not exist, a console error is generated.
 This does not impact the functionality of log in.
 Admin privileges are successfully loaded, but they do not impact the site yet.
+There are a couple more console errors, for example when admin goes onto a need that's goal is volunteer hours, transaction history returns back a 404.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage